atimpone/aws-foundation-journey/1-dev-environments/1-1-requirements.md

 These are the typical bare minimum requirements to address when setting up formally managed development environments.

-A separate document addresses a series of [fast follow-on requirements](../2-fast-follow-on/1-1-requirements.md) that might be required up front depending on your organization's needs.
+A separate set of guides address a series of [fast follow-on capabilities](../aws-foundation-journey#2-establish-fast-follow-on-capabilities) that might be required up front depending on your organization's needs.

 ## Cloud Adoption Framework Perspectives